 Use the menu on the left or bottom of the screen for more information about the application process.

-The Institutional Biosafety Committee (IBC) is responsible for the review of University research or teaching activities involving recombinant or synthetic nucleic acid molecules, potentially hazardous infectious agents, and potentially hazardous biologically-derived toxins as described in the University of Minnesota Board of Regents Policy.
+The Institutional Biosafety Committee (IBC) is responsible for the review of University research or teaching activities involving recombinant or synthetic nucleic acid molecules, potentially hazardous infectious agents, and potentially hazardous biologically-derived toxins as described in the University of Minnesota Board of Regents Policy and the administrative policy.
 The IBC reviews proposed research and teaching activities for compliance with the NIH Guidelines and the BMBL and approves the proposed research or teaching activities found to conform with the NIH Guidelines and the BMBL.

 The IBC is made up of volunteer community members, and University faculty and staff members from a majority of campuses that have scientific expertise in subjects related to the research and teaching activities within IBC oversight.
 Additionally, the Biological Safety Officer role for the IBC is provided by UHS/BOHD.